VarunDhar/MediaUploader/README.md

 # MediaUploader
-Backend code is written in Node.js (using express, mongoose, Routers, etc.) for uploading media in DB(only info) and Cloudinary
+Backend code is written in Node.js (using express, mongoose, Routers,nodemailer, etc.) for uploading media in DB(only info) and Cloudinary